hfelcar/AeroStat/README.md

 # AeroStat

-Statistical data on aviation accidents and incidents presented in a visually engaging manner.
+The purpose of the code is to extract and process public data on aviation incidents and accidents with the goal of identifying correlations between contributing factors.